drewherron/aaruchive/README.md

 5. **Backup Structure**: Each source directory gets its own subdirectory in the backup location, maintaining its original name (e.g., `/backups/hostname/Documents/`).

-This approach makes it easy to back up multiple directories to a single location while excluding specific subdirectories, and is particularly useful for recurring backups to external drives or network storage.
+This approach makes it easy to back up multiple directories to a single location while excluding files by pattern or specific paths, and is particularly useful for recurring backups to external drives or network storage.

-Pull requests are welcome, especially if you can figure out how to use patterns instead of paths in the exclusion list.
+Pull requests are welcome!